Transporting A Body Over State Lines: Navigating After Death

 We care deeply about the environment at Earth.
 That’s why we want to help make your last impact on earth a green one.
 Long distance transport can be damaging to the environment.
 We would not discourage you from using our services when substantial transport is needed, but there are measures we recommend taking to reduce and offset any emissions involved.

 To be the most environmentally conscious, you should consider your choice of vessel for transportation.
 Natural-wood caskets or combination units made from cardboard materials would be the greenest options and are also suitable for shipping purposes.
 Another important choice to remain eco-friendly is to use dry ice for transportation rather than an embalming process.
 Embalming is not appropriate for natural organic reduction.
+It is again very important to check regulations, as some states require embalming before state lines are crossed (sometimes this will only be the case if transportation is conducted by common carrier).

 One way of addressing the carbon emissions is to calculate the CO2 emissions of the journey using a simple online calculator and then purchase a carbon offset.
 There are a number of nonprofits who plant trees and undertake other activities calculated to offset carbon dioxide emissions.